gmeik/HASmartThermostat/README.md

 main powered sensor with high sampling rate, the _sampling_period_ parameter should be used to slow down the PID controller refresh rate.

-By adjusting the Kp, Ki and Kd gains, you can tune the system response to your liking.
+By adjusting the Kp, Ti and Td parameters, you can tune the system response to your liking.
 You can find  many tutorials for guidance on the web.
 Here are a few useful links:
 * [PID Control made easy](https://www.eurotherm.com/temperature-control/pid-control-made-easy/)
 * [Practical PID Process Dynamics with Proportional Pressure Controllers]( https://clippard.com/cms/wiki/practical-pid-process-dynamics-proportional-pressure-controllers)